 - The journal shall be operated in such a way that it is able to accommodate initiatives that might not fit other more traditional journal outlets.

 The journal is operated with some financial support for the editorial office in the form of a grant from The Swedish Research Council.
 Contributing authors are not charged any processing fees, but are asked to themselves serve that final manuscripts need only limited copy-editing.
 Valuation Studies is a proud member of the open access initiative Libraria that research cooperative alternatives in academic publishing.
-Journal History

-Valuation Studies has published 2 issues annually since 2013.
+Valuation Studies has published issues since 2013.

 All published material is stored in a legal electronic deposit at the National Library of Sweden.